Logo Icon

 SHARE

-Summary: Read the CBSE Class 12 English Elective Syllabus for 2023-24, that covers reading, grammar, writing, and literature.
-Learn about sectional scoring, question formats, and study resources to help you excel in your upcoming board exams.
-Understand why constant dedication is essential for success and how this curriculum will help you improve your language abilities.
+Let's have a look at the CBSE Class 12 English Elective Syllabus 2024-25 and discover sectional scoring, question formats, and study resources to help you excel in your upcoming board exams.

 English Elective (001) is a highly scoring subject.
 Because it requires constant effort, underestimating it could affect your grades and overall performance.

 The course curriculum has been thoroughly developed to improve reading, creative writing, and grammar skills.
-Students would obtain a high level of English competency with the help of the CBSE Class 12 English Elective course, which provides comprehensive exposure to classics and rich works in world literature.
+The CBSE Class 12 English Elective course helps students obtain a high level of English competency and provides comprehensive exposure to classics and rich works of world literature.

 Section A